AbyssalZero007/tornjak/docs/quickstart/README.md

 <details><summary><b>Troubleshooting Tips: Checking Logs</b></summary>

 If something isn’t working, the first thing you should do is check the logs.
 Logs tell you what’s going wrong, so you don’t have to guess.
-To see what SPIRE is doing, run:
+To see what Tornjak is doing, run:

 ```console
 kubectl logs -n spire -c tornjak-backend spire-server-0